SSpzcee/Asunder-PHB/phb/md/Konoha Clans.md

 The Aburame have formed a symbiotic bond with their Kikaichu.
 The insects gain easy access to food from the host's chakra; and shelter inside the host's body.
 In return, the insects obey the Aburame's commands and serve as a potent ally.

-**Aburame start with 1 less Unique Point and Kikaichu no Jutsu at no cost, ignoring the requirements**.
+**Aburame start with Kikaichu no Jutsu at no cost, ignoring the requirements**.